build-on-aws/content/posts/building-a-multi-region-serverless-iot-system/index.md

 ## Creating device registry and data table

-We will create two global DynamoDB tables, these will only be deployed to a single Region but configured with a replica in a second Region.
+We will create two global DynamoDB tables that will only be deployed to a single Region but configured with a replica in a second Region.
 We need a way to keep track of the devices that have already been registered, despite which Region it was initially registered in.
-For this we will create a Device Inventory table.
-For testing purposes we will also create a global DynamoDB table where we can store data coming from the devices.
+For this, we will create a Device Inventory table.
+For testing purposes, we will also create a global DynamoDB table where we can store data coming from the devices.

-These resources we deploy using AWS CloudFormation / [Serverless Application Model (SAM)](https://aws.amazon.com/serverless/sam/)
+We will deploy these resources using AWS CloudFormation / [Serverless Application Model (SAM)](https://aws.amazon.com/serverless/sam/)

 ```yaml
 AWSTemplateFormatVersion: "2010-09-09"